cap-js/docs/guides/databases-hana.md

 ::: warning
 Direct migration from _.hdbcds_ to _.hdbmigrationtable_ isn't supported by HDI.
 A deployment using _.hdbtable_ is required upfront.
 [Learn more in the **Enhance Project Configuration for SAP HANA Cloud** section.](#configure-hana){.learn-more}
-During the transition from _.hdbtable_ to _.hdbmigrationtable_ you have to deploy version=1 of the _.hdbmigrationtable_ artifact which may not include any migration steps.
+During the transition from _.hdbtable_ to _.hdbmigrationtable_ you have to deploy version=1 of the _.hdbmigrationtable_ artifact which must not include any migration steps.
 :::

 HDI supports the _hdbcds > hdbtable > hdbmigrationtable_ migration flow without data loss.
 Even going back from _.hdbmigrationtable_ to _.hdbtable_ is possible.
 Keep in mind that you lose the migration history in this case.